Richard Gere: Political views and activism

 Gere regularly visits Dharamshala, the headquarters of the Tibetan government-in-exile.
 He is an advocate for human rights in Tibet and is a co-founder of the Tibet House US, creator of the Gere Foundation, and Chairman of the Board of Directors for the International Campaign for Tibet.
 Because he supports the Tibetan Independence Movement, Gere is permanently banned from entering China.
 In 2017, Gere stated he believed his advocacy had resulted in him no longer being cast in Hollywood blockbusters so as not to offend the growing Chinese audience for blockbuster films, with China now the second-largest film market in the world.

-In 1993, Gere was banned from being an Academy Award presenter after he denounced the Chinese government while announcing the nominees.
+In 1993, Gere denounced the human rights abuses by the Chinese government while announcing the nominees for best art direction during the 65th Academy Awards.
+Afterwards he was permanently banned from being a presenter of the Academy Awards.

 In September 2007, Gere called for the boycott of the 2008 Beijing Olympic Games to put pressure on China to make Tibet independent.
 He starred in a Free Tibet-themed Lancia commercial featuring the Lancia Delta.
 On June 27, 2011, Gere meditated in Borobudur Temple in Indonesia.
 He actively supports Survival International, an organization dedicated to protecting the rights and lands of tribal peoples throughout the world.

 Gere campaigns for ecological causes and AIDS awareness.
 He currently serves on the board of directors for Healing the Divide, an organization that supports global initiatives to promote peace, justice and understanding.
 Gere helped to establish the AIDS Care Home, a residential facility in India for women and children with AIDS, and also supports campaigns for AIDS awareness and education in that country.
 In 1999, he created the Gere Foundation India Trust to support a variety of humanitarian programs in India.